kridakriations/SDAC_Venture/combined/README.md

 download the repository
 extract it
-donwload the assets folders from this link and put it in the extracted folder import into godot game engine by navigating to the project.godot file
+donwload the assets folders from this [link](https://drive.google.com/drive/folders/1t5oMZzMebH6w_v4SJYCaopAxQUQGXVGx?usp=drive_link) and put it in the extracted folder import into godot game engine by navigating to the project.godot file

-# made in godot 3.5
+# Made in godot 3.5